This post originally appeared in 2020. It was updated for relevance in 2022.

 As you learn new things, you will need new tags and segments.
 Watch your data for emerging trends in what donors are interested in and responsive to, and update your segments so you can optimize your communication.

-Creating a segment for donors who’ve informed you they’ve lost their jobs helps you demonstrate that you value people beyond their financial contributions.
+Segmentation can help you create more meaningful connections.
+For instance, creating a segment for donors who’ve informed you they’ve lost their jobs helps you demonstrate that you value people beyond their financial contributions.
 That segment could receive a communication flow that included thank yous for their past support, information about their impact and volunteer opportunities, but not direct financial appeals.
 This keeps them engaging with the organization, rather than alienating them with inappropriate asks.

 Approach your donor development plan scientifically–hypothesize, experiment, analyze the result and come to a conclusion.
 Some of the things you try won’t work, and that’s fine.
 As long as you apply the data from your failure to whatever you try next, you didn’t waste the effort, you learned something important.